14 Types of Employee Training Programs (+Benefits, Examples)

 4. Product training

-Product training includes all the information about your organization’s goods, services, or products that employees need to learn in order to perform their jobs effectively.
+Product training includes all the information about your organization’s goods, services, or products that employees need to learn to perform their jobs effectively.

-Depending on different employee roles, product training focuses on different aspects and has different learning goals.
+Depending on different employee roles, product training focuses on various aspects and has other learning goals.
 Value-adding product training enables a marketing team to reach the right market and a sales team to answer the critical questions customers are looking for.

 Here are some of the most common product knowledge training objectives to help different groups get the most out of the product training: